The ultimate Darwin & Surrounds accommodation guide

 For a room with a view, try the Vibe Hotel Darwin Waterfront or the Adina Serviced Apartments, both located at the Darwin Waterfront.
 Dine at the hotel’s Curve Cafe and Bar, or take a stroll around the waterfront precinct for some great local cuisine and an excellent selection of wines and beers.
 If you feel like a night in, you’ll love dining on your balcony, overlooking Darwin Waterfront Precinct and Stokes Hill Wharf.

-If you're looking to get your zen on while in Darwin, the Ramada Suites Zen Quarter will let you experience the city in comfort.
-If staying indoors is not your thing, do a couple of laps in the 28-metre infinity pool, before rewarding yourself with a cold one at the onsite Horizon Cafe, where you can enjoy a free buffet breakfast.
+If you’re looking to get your zen on while in Darwin, the Ramada Suites Zen Quarter will let you experience the city in comfort.
+If staying indoors isn’t your thing, do a couple of laps in the 28m infinity pool, before rewarding yourself with a cold one at the onsite Horizon Cafe, where you can enjoy a free buffet breakfast.

 For a more cost-effective option that spares none of the comfort, Darwin Central Hotel is perfectly located in the heart of the CBD with a wide range of room and accommodation package options.

 Another comfortable venue is Oaks Elan, situated in central Darwin.
 The hotel boasts an outdoor pool, a restaurant and private balconies in many of its premium apartment-style suites.
-It is only a short walk from Darwin's CBD and the Waterfront Precinct.
+It’s only a short walk from Darwin’s CBD and the Waterfront Precinct.

 If you’re looking for a more social experience or you’re on a budget, try Chilli’s Backpackers or Melaleuca on Mitchell-Darwin YHA, which are both in the heart of Darwin city.